EPL GW-18 Fantrax Player Picks, Barn Door Edition

-After a long pause for the World Cup, the Premier League dives directly into festive-period fixture congestion, with GW-18 separated from the preceding GW by only one day.
-Due to the compressed timeframe, we’re publishing our GW-18 Fantrax Player Picks as a “Barn Door Edition.”
+After such a long pause for the World Cup, the Premier League dives directly into festive-period fixture congestion, with GW-18 separated from the preceding GW by only one day.
+Due to the compressed time frame, we’re publishing our GW-18 Fantrax Player Picks as a “Barn Door Edition.”
 Take advantage of our early recommendations to make your GW-18 purchases before prices adjust later tonight!

 Here is a preliminary list of new injuries and suspensions.
-Be sure to tune in to our GW-18 Pre-Deadline and Live Chat for a final, comprehensive round-up of team news, as well as confirmed lineups for the WHU/BRE and LIV/LEI fixtures ahead of the GW-18 transfer buzzer.
+Be sure to tune in to our GW-18 Pre-Deadline and Live Chat for a final, comprehensive round-up of team news, as well as confirmed lineups for the WHU/BRE and LIV/LEI fixtures about 45 and 30 minutes ahead of the GW-18 transfer buzzer.

 - James Tomkins ( Defender, Crystal Palace) - Suspension